bloops-project/bloops/README.md

 * 🕹️ Offline format for small get-togethers with friends or parties
 * 🎲 Quiz format with clear rules, in 30 seconds you need to name a few words for the dropped out letter
 * 💎 Bloops are additional tasks that you can get, maybe they will amuse you or increase the number of points
+* 👯 You can even add players without telegrams
 * 👽 Players have profiles, simple statistics are kept
 * 👨 Simple interface, you can create a game in a few steps and customize it for yourself, for example, add or remove blues, vote or enable your categories
 * 🖥️‍ You can use a CLI or deploy docker container